Right of return: "His own country"

 The landmark International Court of Justice case the Nottebohm case of 1955 is often cited as staking out more criteria as to what "one's country" should be.
 The court ruled that there needed to be a "genuine and effective" link between the individual and the country.
 Among the criteria listed for such a link were "a close and enduring connection", "tradition", "establishment", "interests" and "family ties".
 The 1955 ruling has been supplanted by more recent conventions and court rulings.

 There is some disagreement as to what "his own" and "his country" means in the ICCPR and UDHR.
 According to the United Nations Human Rights Committee's authoritative interpretation from 1999:

-and

 According to Agterhuis, the record of negotiations - the travaux préparatoires - of the ICCPR reveals that the wording of article 12(4) was changed from "the right to return to one's country" to "the right to enter one's country" was made in order to include nationals or citizens born outside the country and who have never lived therein.